Intermediate disorder limits for multi-layer semi-discrete directed polymers: Overlap Times

 \subsection{\textmd{ {} }Overlap times of non-intersecting multinomial random walks}

-In this subsection we establish the exponential moment control for use a discrete version of Tanaka's formula to relate the overlap time to a finite sum of quantities, each of which is analyzed to establish exponential moment control of the overlap time.
+In this subsection we establish the exponential moment control for overlap times by using a discrete version of Tanaka's formula.
+This is like Tanaka's formula in that it relates the overlap time to increments of the random walk.
+For our purposes, we only need an upper bound on the overlap time which simplifies the proof somewhat.
+This inequality will bound the overlap time by a finite sum of quantities, each of which is analyzed to establish exponential moment control.
 The methods here are similar to those used for non-intersecting random walks in \cite{CorwinNica16}.